Connect with us

 Never buy a property that you have not seen.
 PHOTO/CK

-While property buyers are becoming more informed, it is ironical that they are still falling into the traps of real estate fraudsters who run the show, from staging legal scams to publicising in-existent deals.
+While property buyers are becoming more informed, it is ironic that they are still falling into the traps of real estate fraudsters who run the show, from staging legal scams to publicising in-existent deals.

 Below is an outline of the common tricks used by real estate conmen in Kenya and what buyers can do to avoid falling into the traps of property fraudsters: